 What is colitis?

 Colitis refers to the inner lining of the colon becoming inflamed.
-Colitis can be a symptom of a disease that affects other parts of the body, which causes fevers, chills, fatigue and dehydration.
+Colitis can be a symptom of a condition that affects other parts of the body, which causes fevers, chills, fatigue and dehydration.

 What are the different types of colitis?

-The types of colitis are categorised by what causes them.
-Some of the different types include:
+Types of colitis are categorised by what causes them.
+Some of the different colitis types include: